dzackgarza/Notes/Class_Notes/2020/CategoryO/PSets/PSet4.md

 ### Proof of Proposition 1

+We'll use the definition that for an abstract root system $\Phi$, a positive system $\Phi^+$ is defined by picking a hyperplane not containing any roots and taking all roots on one side of this hyperplane.

 ### Proof of Proposition 2
 Concretely, we can realize $\Phi$ and $\Delta$ as subsets of $\RR^2$ in the following way: